w3ctag/design-reviews/README.md

 Note that we do **not** usually use the issue itself to perform the review; we prefer to engage with the specification authors and/or Working Group (as appropriate) directly, using their feedback mechanisms (e.g., issues list, mailing list, WG meetings).

+Generally speaking, we will discuss and review in our own issue list and cross-link to relevant issues in the specs we are reviewing.
+See https://github.com/w3ctag/spec-reviews/issues/112